 Within the last several years, we have developed cGMP protocols for clinical scale manufacturing of CAR NKT cells.
-The optimized second-generation CAR construct, co-expressing cytokine IL-15 has been found to promote NKT cell survival and function within tumor tissues in pre-clinical models (Clin Canc Res, 2019).
+Our optimized second-generation GD2-specific CAR construct that co-expresses cytokine IL-15 has been found to promote NKT cell survival and function within tumor tissues in pre-clinical models (Clin Canc Res, 2019).
 These efforts have resulted in initiation of the first clinical trial to test CAR NKT cells in humans (NCT03294954).
-This phase 1 trial evaluates safety and therapeutic activity of NKT cells expressing a GD2-specific construct in children with neuroblastoma.
-The initial results demonstrate that the therapy is well tolerated and produces anti-tumor activity in neuroblastoma patients (Heczey et al., Nat Med, 2020).
+The goal of this phase 1 trial is to evaluate the safety and therapeutic activity of NKT cells expressing a GD2-specific construct in children with neuroblastoma.
+Preliminary results demonstrate that the therapy is well tolerated and produces anti-tumor activity in neuroblastoma patients (Heczey et al., Nat Med, 2020).

-In parallel, we have initiated a first-in-human clinical trial of allogeneic NKT cells.
-Unlike T cells, NKTs are not allo-reactive and therefore CAR NKTs prepared from healthy donors can be used on demand in cancer patients without costly and time-consuming patient-specific cell manufacturing.
-In this trial, NKTs expressing a novel CD19-specific CAR are being tested in patients with B cell malignancies (NCT03774654).
+In parallel, we have initiated a first-in-human clinical trial evaluating allogeneic NKT cells (NCT03774654).
+Unlike T cells, NKTs are not allo-reactive and therefore CAR NKTs prepared from healthy donors can be used on-demand in cancer patients without costly and time-consuming patient-specific cell manufacturing.
+In this trial, NKTs expressing a novel CD19-specific CAR are being tested in patients with B cell malignancies.

-Our research is supported by grants from NIH/NCI, CPRIT, the Leukemia & Lymphoma Society, Alex’s Lemonade Stand Foundation, the Cookies for Kids’ Cancer Foundation, and a co-development program between BCM and KUUR Therapeutics, Inc.
+Our research is supported by grants from NIH/NCI, DoD, CPRIT, the Leukemia & Lymphoma Society, Alex’s Lemonade Stand Foundation, and industrial sponsors.